-Particle size is the diameter, in millimeters (mm), of a particle determined by either sieve or sedimentation methods.
-Sedimentation methods (pipet, bottom-withdrawal tube, visual-accumulation tube) determine fall diameter of particles in either distilled water (chemically dispersed) or in native water (the river water collected at the time and point of sampling).
+Particle size is the diameter, in millimeters (mm), of a particle determined by sieve or sedimentation methods.
+The sedimentation method utilizes the principle of Stokes Law to calculate sediment particle sizes.
+Sedimentation methods (pipet, bottom-withdrawal tube, visual-accumulation tube, Sedigraph) determine fall diameter of particles in either distilled water (chemically dispersed) or in native water (the river water at the time and point of sampling).